nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 37 - The Realization.md

 ### Scene 3: The Truth of Vane

 - **Key Event:** They find a hidden log from Vane's predecessor, revealing that Vane knew the truth and was trying to "fast-track" evolution to survive the nebula's radiation.
-  - _Character Defining Moment:_ **Angelica Vance** — Realizes that Vane wasn't just a madman; he was a desperate man who saw the end of the world and tried to outrun it.
+  - _Character Defining Moment:_ **Angelica Ward** — Realizes that Vane wasn't just a madman; he was a desperate man who saw the end of the world and tried to outrun it.
-  - _Key Dialog:_ **Angelica Vance:** "He wasn't trying to be a god.
+  - _Key Dialog:_ **Angelica Ward:** "He wasn't trying to be a god.
 He was trying to be a bridge.
 He just didn't care how many people he walked on to cross it."

 ---